Kabyle Government in Exile

-The Kabyle Provisional Government (Anavaḍ Aqvayli Uεḍil) is a self-proclaimed provisional government in the form of an association formed in Paris by the Movement for the Autonomy of Kabylia and aimed at declaring the independence of Kabylia.
+The Kabyle Government in Exile (Anavaḍ Aqvayli di Verra, ⴰⵏⴰⵠⴰⴹ ⴰⵇⵠⴰⵢⵍⵉ ⴷⵉ ⵠⴻⵔⵔⴰ), also known as the Anavad is a self-proclaimed provisional government in the form of an association formed in Paris by the Movement for the Autonomy of Kabylia in 2010 and aimed at declaring the independence of Kabylia.

+On 14 December 2025, Ferhat Mehenni, president of the government in exile, symbolically declared the independence of Kabylia.
+The date chosen is a reference to the Declaration on the Granting of Independence to Colonial Countries and Peoples adopted by the United Nations General Assembly on 14 December 1960.

 Kabylia is a mountainous region, located east of Algiers, and is a traditional center of conflict.
 The Kabyles, who speak Kabyle (a Tamazight language), have been campaigning since the independence of Algeria for the recognition of their language and their culture.